allguitars/React-Router-and-Redux-Demo/notes/Redux.md

 };
 ```

 Now that we have the dummy data, we don't want to use **axios** to go out and grab data anymore.
-The posts we want to show are noew stored on the State of the Redux Store, the ``initState`` that we pass into it.
+The posts we want to show are now stored on the State of the Redux Store, the ``initState`` that we pass into it.

 **Delete** the following portion of code from _Home.js_.
 We will not be storing the states on the components anymore.
 The whole idea of Redux is to have a central store of data that each component can reach out to and grab.